ripleymj/ansible-demo/README.md

 `ansible database -i inventory -m ping`

 We can now kick things up a notch, and test the ability to use `sudo` remotely by adding the `-b` flag.
 Ansible uses the term `become` regarding username switching, like `sudo`.
-By default, you want to "become" root, like so:
+By default, "become" assumes you want to be root, like so:

 `ansible all -i inventory -b -m ping`